dotnet/csharplang/proposals/extensions.md

 ### Adaptation scenarios

 Adaptation scenarios allow existing values to be adapted to existing interfaces, where an extension provides details on how the interface members are implemented.
+Those are not out-of-scope for this document.

 ## Design

-This proposal is divided into three parts, all relating to extending existing types:
-A. static implicit extensions
-B. implicit and explicit extensions with members
-C. implicit and explixit extensions that implement interfaces

 The syntax for extensions is as follows: